Tastaturberuf/contao-doccheck-login-bundle/README.md

 There is a new frontend module under the application section called **DocCheck login**.

+## Usage
+1. Go to "member" in backned
+2. Choose or create a member which has a DocCheck account.
+Make sure, that "allow login" is enabled!
+3. Set DocCheck checkbox in "DocCheck-Login"-Area
+4. Create module "DocCheck-Login", fill in all nessessary data and place it on your preferred site.

 ## Important

 In the DocCheck login management you must set the target url to the frontend site where the module is placed.